43 migrants found hidden in trucks or cargo terminal at border with Hungary

-Border policemen discovered 43 migrants from Syria, Iraq and Afghanistan who were attempting to illegally exit the country through western Arad county, hidden in three trucks or in the cargo terminal at Curtici, according to AGERPRES.
+Border policemen discovered 43 migrants from Syria, Iraq and Afghanistan who were attempting to illegally exit the country through western Arad county, hidden in three trucks or in the cargo terminal at Curtici.

 At the Border Crossing Point (PTF) Nadlac II a freight truck with two Turkish drivers transporting metallic parts from Turkey to the Netherlands was checked.